apitestbase/apitestbase.github.io/_docs/en/jms-test-step.md

 ![Browse Queue by Substring](../../screenshots/jms/browse-queue-by-substring.png)

-Click Do button to read the message.
+Click `Do` button to read the message.

-Click the Assertions button to open assertions panel and add/edit/verify assertions.